happypeter/edocs/invest-mindset.md

 ## 投资策略

+- My slogan: Make Great Things Happen
+  - I don't invest in established bussiness, only startups
+      - of course, there are startups inside a established bussiness, like Tencent.
+    - I don't invest small startups, only invest biggest startups
+      - I may consider becoming an LP in a top tier VC firm as a indirect way to support new ideas.
+        - I don't have direct connection with those founders, so I can not do research
+        - I invest in only high-risk stocks, I do my research to have the risk in control

+- the nature of investment: carry risk for wealth creators
+  - in one senetence: carry risks for other people
+  - everything should be in a balance in long term
+    - investors should be awarded because they also make real contribution to society
+    - Tesla is creating wealth, so people work for tesla should be rewarded, that is but obvious.
+But problem is Tesla is carrying too much burden, hard work is one part of the burden, the other part is the finicial risks due to their speed of innovation.
+As a investor, I hold stocks long term, that means I carry my share of finicial risk for Tesla.
+So I should be rewarded, when things are done successfully.
+  - everything is buy nature very simple, Elon Musk offer hard work, investors offer money, together we make exciting things happen, and get the world changed.
+    - Now I don't feel comfortable holding Meituan and Tencent Stock, why?
+I don't see them use my money on exciting things.
+At least, it's not so clear.
+Don't get me wrong, they are doing marvolous things, but I don't see them need my money to do these things, seems that they have enough money, that's why they spend my money on the companies I don't like, say NIO or Liauto.
+I perfer things clear and exciting, not indirect and vague things.
+Another example, I love Bilibili, and it's also a startup, a beautiful dream not come true yet.
+So I will support her.
+But I don't see how my money can help her, they are not in need of money, they need great content contributors.
+On the other hand, Tesla needs to push solarRoof, build charging network, every dollar will be used in solid contribution to human progress.
+  - if you focus on making money, you won't make money
+    - Many people make investment decision by analysising if a company will grow well or not.
+For example, they will see, tencent will support Bilibili, so Bilibili will grow well.
+That's why they invest.
+Seems logical, but to me that's just ridiculous.
+If you invest like that, even you are long term, you are not a investor, but a gambler.
+You always try to avoid risks, you don't know how your every dollar will help Bilili to grow faster.
+You just want to get on the train, and follow big brothers, shame on you.

 - investing is NOT risky
   - you try so hard in a job, but you can be fired anytime, isn't that risky?